osalbahr/pmem-redirection/README.md

 ## Debugging

+If you have root access, you might want to use your favorite package manager.

+I was debating using [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_manager)) since it can technically streamline installing from source, even without initally having root access, but is not officially supported.
+I also just wanted to try out installing from source more anyways.

 ### [ltrace](https://en.wikipedia.org/wiki/Ltrace)

-For debugging, I wanted to have `ltrace` as follows.
-See their [INSTALL](https://gitlab.com/cespedes/ltrace/-/blob/main/INSTALL).
+For debugging a ["realloc error"](https://github.com/osalbahr/ld-preload-practice/commit/f960fd33ded086b86eb7c23222dba63567f96b96), I wanted to have `ltrace` as follows.
+See their [INSTALL](https://gitlab.com/cespedes/ltrace/-/blob/main/INSTALL) for instructions.

 ```
 git clone https://gitlab.com/cespedes/ltrace.git